stvnspchr/Times-Timelapse/README.md

 ## Times Timelapse

-A tool used for extracting photos at certain times from timelapse sequence directory.
+A tool used for extracting photos at certain times of the day from a timelapse sequence directory.
+Useful, instead of manually selecting times in media browser like Adobe Bridge or PhotoMechanic.

 **Made by Steven Speicher, 2014.**

 ### Usage